 So you came across a convertible laptop and you asked yourself, do I need to buy a laptop with a touchscreen?
-Is a traditional laptop good enough? or is there an even better alternative out there?
+Is a traditional laptop good enough?
 Don’t buy a touchscreen laptop before you read this article!

 Touchscreen laptops (also known as 2-in-1, hybrid, or convertible laptops) are also quite popular, but the verdict is split down the middle.
 Some people loving them, and the other half say touchscreen laptops are an expensive gimmick.

 Who is right?